slimtoolkit/slim/README.md

 Note that `slim registry push LOCAL_DOCKER_IMAGE_NAME` is a shortcut for `slim registry push --docker LOCAL_DOCKER_IMAGE_NAME`.

 Normally you have to explicitly tag the target image to have a name that's appropriate for the destination registry.
-The `--as` flag is a convinient way to tag the image while you are pushing it.
+The `--as` flag is a convenient way to tag the image while you are pushing it.
 Here's an example pushing a local Docker `nginx` image to a local registry: `slim registry push --docker nginx --as localhost:5000/nginx`

 You can create a local registry using the `server` subcommand.
 See the `server` sub-command section below for more details.